The Ultimate One-Week Switzerland Itinerary

 By the way, you probably noticed I didn’t talk about rental cars in this post.
 With the fantastic network of public transport that Switzerland is blessed with, there’s really no need for a car.
 Almost every village, no matter how small and remote, is accessible by train or bus.

-This is why I recommend buying yourself one of the two travel passes (Swiss Travel Pass, Interrail for Europeans, Eurail for non-Europeans) for the time of your stay to enjoy your flexibility.
+This is why I recommend for this Switzerland itinerary, buying yourself one of the two travel passes (Swiss Travel Pass, Interrail for Europeans, Eurail for non-Europeans) for the time of your stay to enjoy your flexibility.
 Bon voyage.

 7 day Switzerland itinerary